Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 Obviously, the size of your cloth or cover will depend upon the size of the vehicle you are storing.
 However, no matter whether you are storing a boat, a motorcycle or a water scooter, you should make sure the cover you choose fully drapes over the entire vehicle to maximize its protection.
 If you have a few extra dollars lying around after Christmas shopping, you can even purchase a custom-fitted cover for your vehicle!

-To safely store and protect most larger vehicles, many storage facilities offer gated outdoor storage options as well.
-These options are great for oversized winter vehicle storage, but extra caution must be taken to properly winterize your vehicle and protect it with a heavy-duty cover!
+To safely store and protect most larger vehicles, many storage facilities offer gated outdoor storage options.
+These options are great for winter vehicle storage, but extra caution must be taken to properly winterize your vehicle and protect it with a heavy-duty cover!

-At Store Space, we have several options to securely store your motorcycles, jet skis and classic cars.
-We even have larger units fit for winter boat storage and travel trailers.
-Use our convenient storage finder to find a vehicle storage solution near you!
+At Store Space, we have several options to store vehicles.
+Use our convenient storage location finder to find a vehicle storage solution near you!

 A travel trailer awaiting winter vehicle storage